fetchai/agents-aea/docs/car-park-skills.md

         deactivate Blockchain
 ```

-## Option 1: AEA Manager approach
+## Option 1: AEA Manager Approach

 Follow this approach when using the AEA Manager Desktop app.
 Otherwise, skip and follow the CLI approach below.

-### Preparation instructions
+### Preparation Instructions

 Install the <a href="https://aea-manager.fetch.ai" target="_blank">AEA Manager</a>.

-### Demo instructions
+### Demo Instructions

 The following steps assume you have launched the AEA Manager Desktop app.